scizeron/jidr/README.md

 Some new specific commands can be added in order to be forwared to the application.

-# app
+# app.sh _script_

-It receives commands from admin wich are :
+It receives commands from the admin script :

 * start
 * stop